 -b Execute file in batch mode and then exit.
 You can execute multiple files by separating file names with spaces. -1 logfile Set the name of the batch mode log file when using the -b argument.
-The default is tmp/gauss###.log, where ### is the process ID. -e expression Executes a GAUSS expression.
-This command is not logged when GAUSS is in batch mode. -0 Suppresses the sign-on banner (output only). - T Turns the dataloop translator on. -t Turns the dataloop translator off.
+The default is tmp/gauss###.log, where ### is the process ID. -e expression Execute a GAUSS expression.
+This command is not logged when GAUSS is in batch mode. -0 Suppress the sign-on banner (output only). -Т Turn the dataloop translator on. -t Turn the dataloop translator off.

-Viewing Graphics
+3.1 Viewing Graphics

 GAUSS generates .tkf files for graphical output.
 The default output for graphics is graphic.tkf.
-Under Windows, you can use vwr to view the results of a file.
-Under Windows and UNIX, two functions are available to convert .tkf files to PostScript for printing and viewing with external viewers: the tkf2ps function will convert .tkf files to PostScript (.ps) files, and the tkf2eps function will convert .tkf files to encapsulated PostScript (.eps) files.
+On Windows, you can use vwr.exe to view the graphics file; on UNIX/Linux/Mac, you can use vwrmp.
+Two functions are available to convert .tkf files to PostScript for printing and viewing with external viewers: the tkf2ps function will convert .tkf files to PostScript (.ps) files, and the tkf2eps function will convert .tkf files to encapsulated PostScript (.eps) files.
 For example, to convert the file graphic.tkf to a postscript file named graphic.ps use:

-'''

-ret = tkf2ps("filename.tkf", "filename.ps")
+ret = tkf2ps(''filename.tkf'', ''filename.ps'')

-'''